sqonk/phext-datakit/README.md

 */
 public function shuffle();

 /*
+  Treat the vector as a rotary collection and move each item back one place in order.
+The item at the end will be moved to the front.

+  This method is designed for sequential arrays, indexes are not preserved.
+*/
+public function rotate_back()

+// Alias of rotate_back()
+public function rotate_right()

+/*
+  Treat the vector as a rotary collection and move each item forward one place in order.
+The item at the front will be moved to the end.

+  This method is designed for sequential arrays, indexes are not preserved.
+*/
+public function rotate_forward()

+// Alias of rotate_forward()
+public function rotate_left()

+/*
     Return a copy of the vector only containing the number of rows from the start as specified by $count.